Frequently Asked Questions

 Many resources exist to help finance your education in addition to those offered by Columbia Journalism School.
 Public and university libraries can also aid your research.
 For additional information about resources for international students, see More Scholarships, International Students and International Studies.

-International applicants to the Graduate School of Journalism are encouraged to submit the Journalism School Application for Scholarship Aid (available December 1).
+International applicants to the Columbia Journalism School are encouraged to submit the Journalism School Application for Scholarship Aid (available December 1).

 International students may be eligible for private loans with the assistance of a creditworthy U.S. citizen or permanent resident.
 Students may borrow up to their cost of attendance minus any aid or other loans awarded.
 These funds may be borrowed from the students’ lender of choice.
 For further information please contact the Office of Admission and Financial Aid at 212-854-8608.